OfficeDev/Word-Add-in-JavaScript-InvoiceManager/README.md

-# Word add-in: Load data into custom XML parts bound to content controls in a Word document
+# Word add-in: Loading data into custom XML parts bound to content controls in a Word document

 **Table of contents**